Part D: Climate Models: What does the Future Hold?

 Try the climate change questionnaire and learn more about scenarios

 So, what does this all mean to me, the individual?

 Try the interactive questionnaire, below, to see how your own individual lifestyle choices play out in a scenario and subsequent climate.
 Repeat the questionnaire several times and compare your results.

 Questionnaire courtesy of The King's Centre for Visualization in Science

-After you have completed the questionnaire, explore the map of "your world" based on the given scenario.
-Choose a city that you might live in.
-Change the year to a year in your future: 10, 20, or 30 years from now.
+The last slide gives you the option to explore the map of "your world" based on the given scenario.
+In the map window, choose a city that you might live in.
+Then, change the year to a year in your future: 10, 20, or 30 years from now.
 What happens to the climate in your city, and the world, in the future?

 What do the models predict for future temperature?View the graphic below, from the IPCC Summary for Policy Makers.
 The three scenarios diagrammed in the graphic are identified as high- (A2, A1Fi) , medium- (A1B, B2) and low- (B1) growth.
 The left panel in the graph shows greenhouse gas (GHG) emission rates in CO2 equivalents per year.
 The graph on the right shows the global surface warming for the past 100 years as well as the predicted future, based on the emissions.
 Note that the range of emissions varies depending on the scenario, which you learned about in the beginning of this lesson.
 As you are viewing the graphic, answer the Checking In questions, located below the graphic.

 - Looking at the graph, which of the scenarios produces the most rapid increase in CO2 and temperature?
 The A2 and A1Fi scenarios.

 - Looking at the graph, which of the scenarios produces the least rapid increase in CO2 and temperature?
 The B1 scenarios.